-Prostaglandins.
 These glaucoma eye drops often have the best user compliance because they are required only once daily.
-Prostaglandins generally work by relaxing muscles in the eye's interior structure to allow better outflow of fluids, thus reducing buildup of eye pressure.
+Prostaglandins generally work by relaxing muscles in the eye's interior structure to allow better outflow of fluids, thus reducing build up of eye pressure.

-Alpha-adrenergic agonists.
-These drugs work by decreasing rate of aqueous humor production and can be used alone or in combination with other anti-glaucoma eye drops.
+These drugs work by decreasing rate of aqueous humour production and can be used alone or in combination with other anti-glaucoma eye drops.

-Carbonic anhydrase inhibitors.
-These drugs work by decreasing rate of aqueous humor production.
+These drugs work by decreasing rate of aqueous humour production.
 They are usually used in combination with other anti-glaucoma eye drops and not alone.
 This classification of drug is also used in oral form (pills).
 Common side effects experienced with carbonic anhydrase inhibitor (CAI) eye drop include burning, a bitter taste, eyelid reactions and eye redness.

 About half of patients cannot tolerate oral CAIs due to their systemic side effects, which include fatigue, depression, loss of appetite, weight loss, loss of libido, kidney stones, metallic taste and tingling in fingers and toes (peripheral neuropathies).

-Parasympathomimetics.
-These drugs work by increasing the outflow of aqueous humor from the eye.
+These drugs work by increasing the outflow of aqueous humour from the eye.
 They are frequently used to control IOP in narrow-angle glaucoma.
 These eye drops cause the pupil to constrict, which assists in opening the narrowed or blocked angle where drainage occurs.

 Common side effects experienced with these types of eye drops include brow ache, pupil constriction, burning, and reduced night vision.

-Epinephrine.
 The epinephrine class of drugs has a dual effect on the eye.
-These drugs work by decreasing the rate of aqueous humor production and increasing the outflow of aqueous humor from the eye.
+These drugs work by decreasing the rate of aqueous humour production and increasing the outflow of aqueous humour from the eye.